mattrussi/gitlab-com-runbooks/docs/patroni/rebuild_standby_cluster_from_prod.md

 # Steps to Recreate/Rebuild a new Standby CLuster using a Snapshot from a Production cluster as Master cluster (instead of pg_basebackup)

-The recreation of the Standby Clusters is done entirely locally through TF and Ansible

 <!-- vscode-markdown-toc -->
 * 1. [Pre-requisites](#Pre-requisites)
 * 2. [Chef role for the Target cluster](#ChefrolefortheTargetcluster)